shaman-apprentice/old-donkey/whyJSBlog/part-2.md

 ## 3. Example development with JavaScript

 Below is a simplified example of a webpage developed in React and a Node.js server.
 The webpage and the server have a bug each, which are already caught by two failing tests.
-I can fix the code and see immediately afterwards that the tests pass 😍 The software also gets built immediately, so that I can see the change immediately 😍 (Random knowledge: "_Two plus two is four.
-Minus one that's three, quick maths_", is taken from the lyric's [Man's not hot](https://www.youtube.com/watch?v=k3jlviX88iw) 😂)
+I can fix the code and see immediately afterwards that the tests pass.
+The software also gets built immediately, so that I can see the change without delay.
+Programming frontend and backend with the same language on top of blazing fast feedback loops increases my productivity as developer a lot.

 ![example](./example.gif)